Racheal Quigley

-Racheal Nicole Quigley (born 16 January 1991) is an Australian football (soccer) player who plays for Wolverhampton Wanderers in the FA Women's National League North.
+Racheal Nicole Quigley (born 16 January 1991) is an Australian soccer player who plays as a forward for National League North Premier Division club Stoke City.

 Club career

 Adelaide United

 After an impressive second season with Adelaide which saw Quigley score 5 goals in 10 games she was named Adelaide United's 2009–10 W-League Most Valuable Player.

 Quigley scored the goal of the year in the 2011–2012 season of the Australian W-League with an over head scissor kick.

 Kansas City Shock

 Quigley was an inaugural player for the 2013 season of Kansas City Shock in the WPSL.

 Boroondara Eagles

 Quigley joined Boroondara Eagles in the Victorian Women's Premier League for the 2014 winter season alongside teammate Alexandra Gummer.
 She made her debut in the first round of the season, drawing with Bundoora United 0–0.
 She scored her debut goal in a 4–2 loss to South Melbourne and a week later scored a hat-trick to give Boroondara Eagles their first win of the season, defeating Ashburton 4–1.